hemanth346/blog/_fastpages_docs/DEVELOPMENT.md

 There are many different `docker-compose` commands that are necessary to manage the lifecycle of the fastpages Docker containers.
 To make this easier, we aliased common commands in a [Makefile](https://www.gnu.org/software/make/manual/html_node/Introduction.html).

-You can quickly see all available commands by running this command in the root of your repository:
+You can quickly see all available commands by running this co mmand in the root of your repository:

 `make`